GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/flyte/README.md

   --from-literal=client_secret=<your-oauth-client-secret>
 ```

+Then go back to the [Credentials page](https://console.cloud.google.com/apis/credentials), click on the OAuth 2.0 client ID you created, and add the redirect URI as follows: `https://iap.googleapis.com/v1/oauth/clientIds/<CLIENT_ID>:handleRedirect` (replace `<CLIENT_ID>` with the actual client ID).

+## Enable IAP for the application

-Then, create a BackendConfig resource that will enable IAP for the application:
+Create a BackendConfig resource that will enable IAP for the application:

 ```yaml
 # backendconfig.yaml